by Veronica Peek

-To the great chagrin of their children they were, thereafter, virtually without cash.6 Their solution was to asset strip and remortgage, until there were very few assets left.
+To the great chagrin of his children Edward was often virtually without cash.6 His solution was to asset strip and remortgage, until there were very few assets left.
 The begging letters that Edward D’Oyly wrote to his bank at this time make distressing reading.
 By 1815 he was too afraid to attend the Thirsk market for fear of running into one of his creditors.
 Tom, their oldest surviving son, missed most of the deepening misery at Sion Hill when he joined the Bengal Army in 1810, and was among the first intake of students at the Honourable East India Company’s (HEIC’s) Addiscombe College near London.

 Two years later, in 1812, he was posted to Bengal as a subaltern/fireman in the artillery.7 A relative, Sir John Hadley D’Oyly, the HEIC’s Controller at Calcutta, and later his son, the enthusiastic amateur artist Sir Charles D’Oyly, took an interest in Tom’s career and promoted his merits in every quarter, introducing him into the highest echelons of Calcutta’s society.
 During his first year in Bengal as a ‘griffin’ or greenhorn, Tom lodged for a time with the baronet.
 He was the second ‘griffin’ to experience the hospitality of the D’Oyly household, for his older brother, James, also enjoyed that welcome while a cadet in the Bengal Infantry.
 James joined the D’Oyly circle for a spot of hog hunting and died soon after from a fever thought to have been caused by an infected wound.
 Sir Charles would subsequently publish the illustrated burlesque poem Tom Raw the Griffin, which records some of the shared experiences of griffins like his two relatively distant and impoverished cousins.